horizontalsystems/Bitcoin-Explained-Guide/README.md

 Should any entity try to outlaw Bitcoin enforcing such ban would be practically impossible.
 As long as there is electricity powering your computers or phones the Bitcoin network can exist and flourish.
 They can surely make it more difficult for people to participate in the network but that's pretty much it.

-What you should understand taking down Bitcoin network is significantly more difficult then taking down the entire Internet.
-While modern day governments/regulators are able to effectively censor what being seen on search engines, YouTube or mainstream media, censoring people from Bitcoin is a whole new level.
+What you should understand taking down Bitcoin is significantly more difficult then taking down the entire Internet.
+While modern day governments/regulators are able to effectively censor what is being seen on search engines, YouTube or mainstream media, censoring people from being able to participate in Bitcoin network is a whole new level.

 - [Rep. Patrick McHenry: 'There's no capacity to kill Bitcoin'](https://www.youtube.com/watch?v=xolYGw2wU6Y)
 - [U.S. Lawmakers Are Realizing They Can’t Ban Bitcoin](https://www.forbes.com/sites/ktorpey/2019/07/30/us-lawmakers-are-realizing-they-cant-ban-bitcoin/)